Enired/my-steam/README.md

 ## About

 React webapp for gamers/steam users to track the status of the games in their library.
-Users will be able import their list of games upon signup.
+Users will be able to import their list of games upon signup.
 Each game can be marked as:
   - Current
   - Completed
   - Dropped